 “The FBI dispatched a two-person team this evening to talk to them.
 The FBI and Chicago police are planning a news conference on Monday to announce that you live here under the protection of the Federal Marshall Service.
 If you want to socialize with the Cottrels, my mother can arrange a get-together here.”

 John Merrick leaned closer to Jane.
-“Jane, tell us what’s on your mind, right now, at this instant?”
+“Jane, tell us what’s on your mind right now, at this instant?”

 She stared at him for several seconds, collecting her thoughts.
 Then Jane Doe 413 started typing at a swift pace.